bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 this.$root.$emit('show::modal', 'modal1', '#focusThisOnClose');
 ```

-Tip: if using a click evnet (or similar) to trigger modal to open, pass the
+Tip: if using a click event (or similar) to trigger modal to open, pass the
 event's `target` property:

 ```html